Shortbread Cookies are made with only 5 simple ingredients to create a tender, flaky, buttery cookie that is melt-in-your-mouth delicious.

 - Let cool to room temperature on the baking sheet and then remove to a baking rack or container.

-- Store in an airtight container for up to 7 days at room temperature.
+- Store the cooled shortbread cookies in an airtight container for up to 7 days at room temperature or in a freezer-safe container for up to 1 month.